compassd/dcompass/README.md

 ```

 # Packages
 1. GitHub Action build is set up for targets `x86_64-unknown-linux-musl`, `armv7-unknown-linux-musleabihf`, `armv5te-unknown-linux-musleabi`, `x86_64-pc-windows-gnu`, `x86_64-apple-darwin`, `aarch64-unknown-linux-musl` and more.
 You can download binaries at [release page](https://github.com/LEXUGE/dcompass/releases).
 Typically, arm users should use binaries corresponding to their architecture.
 In particular, Raspberry Pi users can try all three (`armv7-unknown-linux-musleabihf`, `armv5te-unknown-linux-musleabi`, `aarch64-unknown-linux-musl`).
+Each of the targets has three different versions, namely `full`, `cn`, `min`. `full` version includes the full maxmind GeoIP2 database, while `cn` includes [GeoIP2-CN](https://github.com/Hackl0us/GeoIP2-CN/) database only. `min` includes no database at all.
 2. NixOS package is available at [here](https://github.com/icebox-nix/netkit.nix).
 Also, for NixOS users, a NixOS modules is provided with systemd services and easy-to-setup interfaces in the same repository where package is provided.

 # Configuration